noahssarcastic/raytracer/sp20-cs242-iniguez-tianrui5-proposal.md

 # Overview
 ## Motivation
 For this project I will be implementing a ray-tracer from scratch.
-Since coming to this school I have been ineterested in computer graphics.
+Since coming to this school I have been interested in computer graphics.
 I took CS418 years ago but was never able to fit CS419 into my schedule.
 I bought the text book years ago to read in my own time but have never had the time to implement the theory.
 I see this project as the perfect time to finally pursue this passion